Apply for asylum

 Telephone: 089 2176-0

-After one year has passed since applying for asylum, you can apply for a work permit at the local Foreigners Office.
+After one year has passed since applying for asylum, you can apply for a work permit from the local Foreigners Office.

 Related services